GaopoHuang/ECE228-Team-55-Oral-Kill-Identification/README.md

 └── ECE228_Oral_Pill_Identification.ipynb #Main script to install all dependencies and run model in Google Colab
 ```

+## Installation and Setup

+We recommend running the training and testing experiment with Google Colab using our prepared  *[Google Colab script](ECE228_Oral_Pill_Identification.ipynb)*.
+We show all the installation and setup steps in this notebook,including dataset, repository, and commands to train and test the model.
+All dependencies and packages work as tested on June 9th, 2022.

+If you have any problems with package and dependencies, you can check the the original [ePillID benchmark github repository docker file](
+ https://github.com/usuyama/ePillID-benchmark/tree/master/docker) for a package list.

 ## Notes and Acknowledgement

 We forked the original [ePillID Benchmark repo](https://github.com/usuyama/ePillID-benchmark), modified and implemented their code to run models with different combination of base networks and pooling layers.